 Contacts: Create a contact list and telephone/contact tree process.
 This should include staff, vendors, service providers, carriers and clients.
-Link to contact List: Employees: Develop a written guide so that employees are aware of and educated on their specific responsibilities and review the process often.
+Link to contact list: Employees: Develop a written guide so that employees are aware of and educated on their specific responsibilities and review the process often.
 Notes: Customers: Include disaster preparedness tips on your website and explain how your clients can work with you during disasters.
 Be prepared to communicate with clients via your agency-customer portal, social media, email or AMS and website from any location.
-Notes: Systems: Have a combination of alternative communications systems in place such as landlines, VOIP, cell/satellite service, redundant Internet access.
+Notes: System ς. Ш Have a combination of alternative communications systems in place such as landlines, VOIP, cell/satellite service, redundant Internet access.
 Phone: Identify staff cell/satellite phones that could be used in an emergency.
 Know how to reroute phone numbers to another location (VoIP).
 Notes:

-Website: Website Hosting Company: Employee Editor: Name: Phone: Email: Alternates: Name: Phone: Email: Check with local and state associations for pertinent services and news.
-Regulations for safety.
+Internet: Ensure multiple ways to access and communicate via agency website, social media, and email via desktop and available mobile devices

+Notes:

+Website:

 Website Hosting Company:

-Employee Editor: Name:
+Employee Editor:

-Name: Phone: Email: Alternates: Name: Phone: Email: Follow the News:
+Name:

 Phone:

 Email:

-Alternates: Name: Phone: Email: Notes: Follow the News:

-Name:Phone:

-Phone: Email: Notes: Follow the News:

-Notes: Follow the News:

-Notes: Follow the News:
+Alternatives:

+Name:

+Phone:

+Email:

-Notes: Follow the News:
+Notes:

 Follow the News:

-Check with local and state associations for pertinent services and news.
-Regulations for safety.
+Check with local and state associations for pertinent services, news and regulations for safety.

 If there is a known catastrophe, state EOC's may set up local insurance villages.

 Reach out to your state association in advance if these are predefined.

 Notes:

-Notes.